bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-24-fabrice-drouin-base-and-transport-layers-of-lightning-network.md

 ---
-title: Fabrice Drouin - Base and Transport Layers of the Lightning Network (2019-06-24)
+title: Base and Transport Layers of the Lightning Network
 transcript_by: Duncan Dean
 categories: ['residency']
 tags: ['lightning']
+date: 2019-06-24
+speakers: ['Fabrice Drouin']
 ---

-Name: Fabrice Drouin

-Date: 2019-06-24

-Topic: Base and Transport Layers of the Lightning Network
+# Base and Transport Layers of the Lightning Network

 Location: Chaincode Labs Lightning Residency 2019